 The softness can also be controlled by adjusting the distance between the umbrella light and the subject.
 The closer the softer the quality of light.

 Because an umbrella light does not have a hood or enclosure, and because the canopy is curved, the light isn’t restricted to only falling on your subject.
 The light will tend to “spill” over a wide area.

-The white translucent shoot through umbrella light is probably the one you’ll see most often but there’s also another kind.
+The white translucent shoot-through umbrella light is probably the one you’ll see most often but there’s also another kind.
 It’s the Umbrella reflector, also known as a bounce umbrella light or reflective umbrella light.
-This type is completely opaque, with black on the outer canopy to stop light passing through and white, silver, or gold on the inner canopy to reflect light.
-Like the shoot through umbrella light the bulb points inward.
+This type is completely opaque, with black on the outer canopy to stop light from passing through, and white, silver, or gold on the inner canopy to reflect light.
+Like the shoot-through umbrella light, the bulb points inward.

 As the name suggests, this type of umbrella light is a reflector, bouncing the light from the bulb forwards onto the subject.
 This is more directional than the shoot-through type and the light will be more “focused” on the subject and a bit more specular.
 Although you can’t fully control the light using a reflective umbrella, far less light is thrown around the room, especially to the rear.

 The softness of a reflecting umbrella can be adjusted in the same way as a shoot-through umbrella.
 The position of the lamp on the umbrella’s shaft determines the level of softness.
 When close to the canopy only the central part will reflect the light.
 Further down the shaft allows more of the canopy to reflect light, so the light will have a broader area and hence appear softer.

 A reflector umbrella can be used to light a group since more light will be thrown forwards without any being spilled to the rear and wasted.
 Place a reflective umbrella light at either side of the group pointing towards the group.

 Here’s a video that discusses house to use umbrella lights.
 They talk in terms of photography but the details are still valid for video.